truth table

 • Is the person a citizen?

-I can add these to a program so that when it gets information about the person it returns output of True for “Yes, they can vote” or False for “No, they can not vote” after it looks at the options.
+I can add these to a program so that when it gets information about the person it returns True for “Yes, they can vote” or False for “No, they can NOT vote”.

-These are exercises on writing conditional expressions in Python with the Truth Table from Mathematics and the assertFalse and assertTrue methods from AssertionError, None and booleans.
+These are exercises on writing conditional expressions in Python with the Truth Table from Mathematics and the assertFalse and assertTrue methods from booleans.

 preview